 - Experts recommend storing your natural diamonds in their proper boxes or storing them in soft cloth pouches to protect them from any damage.

 - To protect your diamonds and keep them safe, you can also have them insured against theft, damage or loss.
-Several insurance companies offer specific insurance policies and coverage benefits for a natural diamond or other types of jewelry.
+Several insurance companies offer specific insurance policies and coverage benefits for a natural diamond or other types of jewellery.

 - Avoid wearing your rings when you indulge in any labor-intensive activities such as sports, gardening or swimming.
 This will help to keep the diamond secure in its setting and prevent natural oils from your hands building up around the stone.